jasminemathieu/Cloud-AD-Configuration/README.md

 ![Confirmation of role assignment](https://imgur.com/P4Vq3by.jpg)

 ### New User Configuration Check
-As observed in the above image, globalreaderjohn's assigned role has been successfully implemented as the user is unable to make password changes for other users.
+As observed in the below image, globalreaderjohn's assigned role has been successfully implemented as the user is unable to make password changes for other users.

 ![Confirmation of successful assignment](https://imgur.com/nS3aBhr.jpg)